bazylMN/cucumber-java-webdriver-manager/README.md

 * delete example .feature files, steps classes, page objects classes and assertion classes

 ### How to use Selenide
-If there is a need to use Selenide to find elements or take action, simply add one line in page object method:
+If there is a need to use Selenide as a driver provider to find elements or take an action, simply add one line in a page object method:
 ```
 WebDriverRunner.setWebDriver(your initialized driver);
 ```

-Method in template, which is using Selenide to find element might look like below:
+A method in the template, which is using Selenide to find an element might look like below:
 ```
     @Autowired
     private WebDriverManager webDriverManager;